ricsanfre/pi-cluster/docs/_docs/service-mesh.md

       linkerd.io/inject: enabled
   ```

-### Problems with Kuberentes Jobs and implicit annotation
+### Problems with Kubernetes Jobs and implicit annotation

 With `linkerd.io/inject: enabled` annotation at namespace level, [Kubernetes Jobs](https://kubernetes.io/docs/concepts/workloads/controllers/job/) do not terminate after completion since the Pods created are injected with linkerd-proxy and it continues to run after the job container completes its work.